hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		~/.config/spreadsheetkvc/userpass

 		If this file is missing, then a default password is used.
-THis is also the simplest way to share encrypted files with others.
+Not using user level password is also the simplest way to share encrypted files with others.

 		If a user makes use of this, then they should remember to keep its access restricted to the user and not share to group or all.